 - Federal Pell Grant

 - Federal SEOG

 - Other Title IV grant programs

 *Loans amounts are returned with the terms of the promissory note.

-- Refunds and adjusted bills will be sent to the student’s home address on file in the Office of Admissions and Records following withdrawal.
+Notifications of the R2T4 calculation will be mailed to the student’s address on file.
+Refunds will be made available to students based on their chosen refund method and adjustments will be made available to students online via the student web portal.
 Students are responsible for any portion of their institutional charges that are left outstanding after Title IV funds are returned.

-- identifying students who are affected by this policy and completing the Return of Title IV Funds calculation for those students;
+- Identifying students who are affected by this policy and completing the Return of Title IV Funds calculation for those student;

 If you would like examples of the refund policy, contact the Office of Scholarships and Financial Aid.

 Refunds on all institutional charges, including tuition and fees, will be calculated using the state refund policy published in the UHD Class Schedule.